RubenDillon/tanzu/tap7/readme.md

 # Deploying Tanzu Application Platform v1.5.2 on Azure Cloud

-### using AKS with Harbor using FREE public certificates from Let's Encrypt
+### using AKS with Harbor and GitLab using FREE public certificates from Let's Encrypt
 ### Deploy Test, Scan and GitLab authentication and GitOps